Looking For Skilled Software Developers?

 Step 5: Follow-up

 After the live meeting it is time to gather some feedback from the investors.
-The team conducting TDD may have some follow-up questions and schedule a call or a new meeting.
+The technical due diligence consultant may have some follow-up questions and schedule a call or a new meeting.
 After all these questions and meetings, they will share their feedback with you.

 Step 6: Report

 This is the last step of the technical due diligence process when you can consider it finished.
-Now it’s time to report the findings of your product’s documentation, business strategy, code quality, and so on.
+Now it’s time to create a technical due diligence report on the findings of your product’s documentation, business strategy, code quality, and so on.

 Related readings